MJWunderlich/log4web/README.md

 ### Muting output

-Both Loggers and Instances can be muted so that logs stop being output.
-This is useful to dynamically control log output.
+Both Loggers and Instances can be muted (and un-muted) to enable/disable logging output.
+This gives the application the ability to dynamically turn logging on/off.

 __Mute a Logger__